-In 2018 space for paper charts became increasingly limited.
-Auditing revealed source wasn't being created or reviewed in a timely manner.
-Additionally, the clinical trials office (CTO) and cancer clinics are in separate buildings making obtaining principal investigator (PI) signatures difficult.
-Moreover, research logs weren't standardized and current protocols were hard to access through a virtual private network (VPN) in clinic.
+In 2018, space for paper charts became increasingly limited.
+Auditing revealed source was not being created or reviewed in a timely manner.
+Additionally, the clinical trials office (CTO) and cancer clinics are in separate buildings making obtaining PI signatures difficult.
+Moreover, research logs were not standardized, and current protocols were hard to access through VPN in clinic.
 A solution for these documentation shortcomings beyond increased staffing and space was needed.